 Application : Applied Explanation on : application of the Non-Executive Directors practice The objective of the Group's Policy on Directors' remuneration is to attract and retain Directors needed to steer the Bank towards achieving its goals effectively.
 The determination of the Non-Executive Directors' remuneration is a matter for the Board as a whole.
 The level of remuneration of Non-Executive Directors is linked to their level of responsibilities.
-All Non-Executive Directors are paid fixed annual director fees and meeting attendance allowance for each Board or Board Committee meeting attended.
-In addition, Non-Executive Directors also receive other benefits including Directors & Officers Liability Insurance, provided that such Director has not acted negligently, fraudulently or dishonestly, or is in breach of his duty of trust.
+All Non-Executive Directors are paid fixed annual director fees and sitting allowance for each Board or Board Committee meeting attended.
+In addition, Non-Executive Directors also receive other benefits including Directors & Officers Liability Insurance coverage, provided that such Director has not acted negligently, fraudulently or dishonestly, or is in breach of his/her duty of trust.
+During FY2019, the Board has engaged an independent consultant to carry out a review on the remuneration of the Non-Executive Directors to determine if the Bank's remuneration for the Non-Executive Directors continues to be in line with the industry taking into consideration the complexities of the Bank's business and operations.
+The proposed remuneration of the Non-Executive Directors will be tabled to the shareholders of the Bank for approval at the forthcoming Annual General Meeting (AGM) to be held on 25 July 2019.
 Senior Management The Bank has established a Compensation Policy that governs the design and management of remuneration for employees.
 The Compensation Policy is elaborated in Section B of this Corporate Governance Report.

 The Compensation Policy is reviewed and endorsed by the Group NRC and approved by the Board on a periodic basis and whenever material changes are required.
-The last review was completed in 2017 to incorporate requirements from BNM Policy Document on Corporate Governance.
-The Compensation Policy review also includes input from Risk and Control functions.
-The Board is also supported by external remuneration consultant on new areas of remuneration practices and risk management.
+The Compensation Policy review included input from the Risk and Control functions.
+The Bank is also supported by an external remuneration consultant on new areas of remuneration practices and risk management.
 The Group NRC and Board also approve the Bank's risk adjusted performance bonus pool, utilisation of the provision for annual salary increments and any long term incentives.

-Explanation for departure :

-Large companies as encouraged to compl • • the o columns below.
-Non-large companies are
+Explanation for : departure Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
+Measure : Timeframe :

-Measure :

-Timeframe :